proventa/aws-postgresql-demo/docs/blog-AWS_Ansible_Combo.md

 localhost                  : ok=7    changed=7    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-You can also verify that the AWS resources are created by logging into the AWS console and navigating to the VPC dashboard.
+You can also verify that the AWS resources are created by logging into the AWS console.

 ## Wrapping Up